vvvNikvvv/cse15l-lab-reports/Week3LabReport.md

 > The trace-building of the algorithm and examples to demonstrate correctness:

-> Trace of the Bug
+Trace of the Bug

 ![Trace Bug](https://user-images.githubusercontent.com/116247778/216797760-8c12026d-3b05-40dd-801e-937c9b709402.png)

->Trace of Even Proof
+Trace of Even Proof

 ![Trace Even Proof](https://user-images.githubusercontent.com/116247778/216797767-ee75ec03-9deb-428a-aa80-136d0f6fe732.png)

->Trace of Odd Proof
+Trace of Odd Proof

 ![Trace Odd Proof](https://user-images.githubusercontent.com/116247778/216797771-d1c08dd4-3d66-4724-a7e5-f8f6314820ef.png)

+---

+*PART 3*

+I've learned many things that I had not heard of before, but I think the coolest topic is the power of jUnit to strengthen your code and the strengthen your understanding of your code.
+The asserEquals when you want to compare values and assertSame if comparing objects.
+I'm growing more confident in assertThrows and assertTrue/False.
+I've heard before that a strong style of coding is to design tests before ever writing algorithms, and I think jUnit is a hard argument for that.
+Looking forward to implementing a tester file to all future projects!